FailAcademy/learning/wdp-vancouver/_slides/week-07/02-post-loops-wpdb.md

 # get_posts()

-- Basically a wrapper for `WP_Query`
+- A wrapper for `WP_Query`
-- However, it's a function, not a class, so none of the `WP_Query` methods will be available to you
+- However, it's a function (not an object instantiated from the `WP_Query` class) so none of the `WP_Query` methods will be available to you
-- It's also not actually a loop&mdash;it returns an array of `WP_Post` objects that you can loop over yourself
+- What is does is returns an array of `WP_Post` objects that you can loop over yourself

 ---